Love lifting weights as part of your health and fitness routine but can’t figure out how to track weight lifting on your

 The good news is that you can indeed monitor strength training via Apple Watch with your Apple Watch’s Workout app!

-In this short primer, we look at tips on how to use your Apple Watch to manage and monitor your strength training workouts.
+In this short primer, we look at tips on using your Apple Watch to manage and monitor your strength training workouts.